brandonbloom/terra-java/doc/guide.md

 Experience with [Lua/Terra][2] and low-level programming is assumed.

-# Importing
+# Configuration

+The following environment variables should be set:

+- `INCLUDE_PATH`: Used by Terra to find standard C headers.
-Add the root Terra-Java directory to your Lua path, then simply `require` it:
+- `TERRA_PATH`: Add to this the root directory of Terra-Java.
+- `JDK_HOME`: Terra-Java uses this to find Java headers and libjvm.

+Then load Terra-Java like this:

 ```lua
 local J = require "terra-java"